-All this introduction really needs to say is: vegan, gluten-free cinnamon scrolls.
+All this introduction really needs to say is: vegan, gluten-free cinnamon rolls.
 Made without yeast.
 I mean, this is the final frontier, in my eyes.
-No added gums, nuts, or flour blends that are hard to find.
+No added xanthan gum, nuts, or flour blends that are hard to find.
 No eggs, no dairy, no yeast.

-This is also the recipe for people who don’t have the patience to wait for yeast.
+This is the recipe for people who don’t have the patience to wait for yeast.
 For people who can’t eat yeast, and for people who just fancy a baked good on a whim.
 And while I don’t know whether to call these cinnamon scrolls or cinnamon rolls, what I do know is that they are very good.

-I was bombarded with messages when I shared this on my Instagram stories, so I’ve put a rush on getting the recipe up.
-These scrolls are based on my recipe for vegan, gluten free cinnamon scrolls.
+I was bombarded with messages when I shared this on my Instagram stories, so I put a rush on getting the recipe up.
+These scrolls are based on my recipe for vegan, gluten free cinnamon rolls.
 If you’re on the market for a non-vegan recipe, here is my original one.
 There’s also a sourdough cinnamon scroll recipe in my cookbook, Intolerance Friendly Kitchen.

-These scrolls utilise a couple of different binding methods to keep everything together.
+These rolls utilise a couple of different binding methods to keep everything together.
 Firstly, there’s the psyllium husk gel made with milk and butter.
-I find that psyllium husk binds to hot liquid more quickly and efficiently than cold liquid.
+I find that psyllium husk binds with hot liquid more quickly and efficiently than cold liquid.
 I also find that adding a fat (vegan butter, in this case) helps prevent the psyllium from clumping up as it hits the liquid.

-Secondly, the scrolls use a starch.
+Secondly, the cinnamon rolls use a starch.
 Both glutinous rice flour (sometimes known as sweet rice flour or sticky rice flour) and tapioca flour work here.
 Starch helps provide lightness in the crumb, but also a bit of much needed elasticity and binding.

-Finally, the scrolls use a scald.
+Finally, the rolls use a scald.
 Scalding flour is simply a process of pouring boiling water over the flour, which gelatinises.
-This helps create a soft and pliable dough that is easily rolled into lovely vegan, gluten-free cinnamon scrolls.
+This helps create a soft and pliable dough that is easily rolled into lovely vegan, gluten-free cinnamon rolls.